 This inspiring narrative nonfiction picture book on World War II honors Irena Sendler, a Polish social worker who helps smuggle babies and children out of the ghetto before they’re sent to the camps.
 Irene kept lists of the children’s original names and their new names which she buried in jars, hoping that maybe after the war she could reunite families.
 She risked her life and saved over 2,500 children.

 Hidden: A Child’s Story of the Holocaust by Loic Dauvillier, Greg Salsedo, illustrated by Marc Lizano ages 6 – 10 (graphic novel)

 Now a grandmother, Dounia tells her granddaughter about when she was a young girl and hid from the Nazis with her neighbors.

 Death narrates the story of Liesel, a girl lives in Munich during the time of Nazi Germany.
 Through impossibly hard times, she has a burning desire to read.
 Her first stolen book, which her foster father uses to teach her, is The Gravediggers Handbook.
-This is a powerful story of growing up, friendship, and the human condition.
+Many people love this powerful story of growing up, friendship, and the human condition.
 It wasn’t my favorite — it felt tedious to read, the narrator bothered me, and I didn’t like all the swearing.

 Without a doubt, the most popular and iconic first-person account of the Holocaust, Anne writes about her time in hiding from the Nazis.